⚡ New: Atlas AI now tracks nutrition alongside your lifts. Free Forever tier. No credit card.

 Best For: Privacy-focused Android users who want simple, offline progressive overload tracking with zero cloud dependence.

-FitNotes is a completely offline, ad-free workout tracker for Android.
+FitNotes (the original by James Gay) is a completely offline, ad-free workout tracker for Android.
+Note that iOS apps sharing the name exist but are unrelated clones.
 It's beautifully simple, completely private (no account required), and handles progressive overload tracking with clean effectiveness.

 The app shows previous workout data during your session and tracks PRs automatically.
 Charts display your progression over time.
-Everything stays on your device - no cloud sync means total privacy but also no cross-device access.
+Dropbox and Google Drive backup are supported, but there's no cross-device sync, so your data lives on one phone.

 Key Progressive Overload Features: